Teaching English and Living in China

-Although I am not offering a job here, the above phrases could very well be an advertisement posted by a job recruiter on one of the many ESL job boards that abound on the Internet.
-Over the past few years, China has expanded as a teaching destination.
+Although I am not offering a job here, the above phrases could very well be an advertisement posted by a job recruiter on one of the many ESL job boards that abound on the Web.
+Over the years, China has continued to expand as a teaching destination.

 Demand for English teachers in China has never been matched by supply.
 The Chinese prefer “native speakers” from a select few countries, namely the U.S., U.K., South Africa, Canada, Australia and New Zealand.
 Discriminatory as this may be, it also means that the Chinese are leaving out a sizeable chunk of capable English-speakers who were unfortunate enough not be born in the above countries.
-Such is the craze for the golden-haired, blue-eyed laowai that a pizza-delivery lad of 17 who never finished High School might very well find himself teaching conversational skills to wide-eyed youngsters aspiring to enter a university.
-It is also unfortunate that most English teachers, especially in private institutions, find themselves to be in demand more as a walking advertisement for their school or college than serious teachers of English.
-Perhaps few who venture into China come here with the serious intention of teaching.
-I certainly didn’t.
+Perhaps few who venture into China come here with the serious intention of teaching, though that is changing due to global economic circumstances.
+I certainly did not come to China to seek a career as a teacher.
 I came to China with the same hope of leading a “different life,” as did many of the other foreign teachers I know.

-Public schools and colleges now veer towards offering salaries in the average range of RMB 3000 to RMB 4500.
-The vocational college I work for right now in Xuchang, Henan Province offers me a salary of RMB 3800.
-I also pay 50% of the water and electricity bills.
+Public schools and colleges now veer towards offering salaries in the average range of RMB 6000 to RMB 16000 (about US$900-US$2300, but check your favorite currency calculator for exchange rates).
+The vocational college I worked for in Xuchang, Henan Province offered me a salary, but I also paid 50% of the water and electricity bills.
 I pay for both local and long-distance telephone calls.
 The college will also just pay me 2/3rds of my salary for the winter vacation.
 Why am I still here?
 The pay-off lies in the security.
 I know that the chances of being cheated or harassed are virtually zero.
 My Z visa is 100% secure and legal.
 Peace of mind is too cherished a prize to give up for money.

 China as a tourist destination has become increasingly expensive.
-I have traveled via every mode of transport — slow-coach buses, express sleeper buses to uncomfortable hard-seats on trains to the luxury of soft-sleeper berths.
-I have tried to stay in shared budget accommodation wherever possible, yet find that a trip to Beijing, Shanghai, Nanjing, Shenzhen or Xian or any place you can point on the map will cost at least RMB 2000- RMB 3000.
-Not exactly the plush life that recruiters and employers promise.
+I have traveled via every mode of transport — slow-coach buses, express sleeper buses, uncomfortable hard-seats on trains as well as the luxury of soft-sleeper berths.
+I have tried to stay in shared budget accommodations wherever possible, yet find that a trip to Beijing, Shanghai, Nanjing, Shenzhen, Xian, or any place you can point on the map will cost a tidy sum (apart from youth hostels, which start at US$10+).

 China has and is changing fast.
-It may not be the ESL Mecca but it pays to be here for a variety of reasons.
+It may not be a pure ESL Mecca but it pays to be here for a variety of reasons.

-Let’s face it — the reality is that teaching conversational English is not really as difficult as say, teaching philosophy or explaining international policy or trade.
+Let’s face it — the reality is that teaching conversational English is not really as difficult as say, teaching philosophy, or explaining international policy, or trade.
 By and large, many of the laowai who make it to China are not experienced teachers in their own countries.
 It does not mean that many of them turn out to be bad teachers.
 Teaching English is a skill but not necessarily a studied skill.
-It requires creativity, ingenuity and passion but not a Master’s degree.
-You simply need to be adept at communication and take a professional approach.
+It requires creativity, ingenuity and passion but not necessarily a Master’s degree, though generally a Bachelor's degree and a certificate in TEFL or CELTA.
+Fundamentally, you simply need to be adept at communication and take a professional approach.

-Over the past few decades, more and more cities are turning into glitzy pockets of consumerism and materialism.
-However, the China of ancient temples, courtyards and palaces can still be found in a few pockets and cultural relics are still a treasured sight, be it in Anyang, Datong, Nanjing or Pingyao.
-It is best to see these treasures through a 6-month or 10-month jaunt, traveling at your own pace, rather than on a hurried two-week vacation from work.
+Over the past few decades, more and more cities are turning into glitzy and expensive pockets of consumerism and materialism.
+However, the China of ancient temples, courtyards, and palaces can still be found in a few pockets.
+Cultural relics are still a treasured sight, be it in Anyang, Datong, Nanjing or Pingyao.
+It is best to see these treasures through a 6-month or 10-month jaunt, traveling at your own pace, rather than on a hurried 2-week vacation from work.

-Almost all the horror stories reveal pictures of the “mean, sly, cunning, conniving” Chinese.
-But there are other pictures too.
-Pictures that never make it online or if they do, they get lost — pictures of the friendly, generous Chinese, of the warmth with which you will be greeted and the adulation that most students shower on you.
+Almost all horror stories found on job forums about teaching offer various permutations about the Chinese.
+But there are many other pictures as well.
+Pictures that do not always make it online or if they do, tend to get lost — pictures of the friendly, generous Chinese, of the warmth with which you will be greeted and the adulation that most students shower on you.

 Living in China is not easy.
-The money may not be great.
-You may have to put up with leaking toilets, air-conditioners that do not work, an erratic power supply, unstable heating, noisy students, poorly equipped classrooms, and no teaching materials.
-Yet, there is a reason to stay, to be right in the heart of a country growing through a fascinating period of transition, moving through its people, garnering experiences for a lifetime, learning a new language, and savoring one of the world’s greatest cuisines.
+You may have to put up with smog in the big cities, air-conditioners that do not work, an erratic power supply, unstable heating, noisy students, poorly equipped classrooms, and no teaching materials.
+Yet, there is a reason to stay, to be right in the heart of a country that continues to move through a fascinating period of transition, mingling with the warm local people, having experiences for a lifetime, learning a new language, and savoring one of the world’s greatest cuisines.